Two of the most important concepts any parent or teacher of students with dyslexia should know are: remediation and accommodation.

 What is Accommodation?

-Accommodation refers to methods that accommodate a particular weakness so that the student can perform at their intellectual ability.
-Examples of accommodations are allowing a student to listen to an audio version of a reading assignment or allowing a child with dysgraphia to dictate a writing assignment.
 Kids with learning differences aren’t the only ones who receive accommodations.
 If a child has a broken arm, they may be allowed to dictate a paper.
 If a child is blind, no one would expect them to read without the accommodation of books written in Braille.
 Likewise, kids with learning differences should receive accommodations so that they too can perform to their best ability.

-Remediation can be looked at as fixing the foundation of a child’s education.
+Remediation can be looked at as fixing the foundation of a child’s learning.
 All children need a strong foundation in the basics.
 Kids with learning challenges, like dyslexia, just need more time to build that foundation.

 In the traditional school setting, it can be difficult to get the right kinds of remediation and as the grade-leveled assignments come in day after day, oftentimes more attention is given to providing accommodation than remediation.